ale-camer/personal_website/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with descriptive messages.
 4. Submit a pull request.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details.

 ## 🛠️ Deployment